jimmyjiji/chatserver/README.md

 ##Client Program##
 `./client [-hcv] [-a FILE] NAME SERVER_IP SERVER_PORT`
 `-a FILE Path to the audit log file`
-`-h Displays this help menu, and returns EXIT_SUCCESS.
-Requests to server to create a new user`
+`-h Displays this help menu, and returns EXIT_SUCCESS.`
 `-c Requests to server to create a new user`
 `-v Verbose print all incoming and outgoing protocol verbs & content.`
 `NAME: The username to display when chatting.`